The Astro-Primordial Black Hole Merger Rates: a Reappraisal: The catalysis mechanism

 Below some threshold value of $w_\text{ kick}$ the curves in Fig.~\ref{Final_results} reach a plateau since $f_\text{ ret}$ saturates to $100\%$.
 The drop in the rates for higher values of $w_\text{ kick}$ is due to the fact that fewer ABHs are retained when the natal kick is high.
 For high values of $w_\text{ kick}$ the drop-off is a power law of the form $R^\text{ MWGC}\propto w_\text{ kick}^q$, where $q$ can be inferred for each merger rate by measuring its slope.
 In particular, we find that $q_1\simeq-2.89$ for 10-10, 80-10 and 80-80 mergers, $q_2\simeq-5.94$ for 60-10 and 80-60 and $q_3\simeq-8.94$ for the 60-60 mergers.
 The hierarchy $q_3<q_2<q_1$ is expected as the number of interactions involving ABHs increases along a particular merger chain, see Fig.~\ref{sketch}, and therefore the corresponding merger rates are suppressed by higher powers of the retention fraction.

 Focusing on $f_\text{ 80}=10^{-4}$, we can find a subset in the parameter space in which our estimate lies inside the LIGO/Virgo interval of $0.13^{+0.30}_{-0.11}\text{Gpc}^{-3}\text{yr}^{-1}$ for a GW190521-like binary.
 As already highlighted, the merger rate is impacted by the retention of ABHs.
 One can notice that the 80-60 merger rate in Fig.~\ref{Final_results} falls below the observed band when $w_\text{ kick}>50$ km/s (which would correspond to a retention fraction of $f_\text{ ret}>20\%$ assuming an average escape velocity of $V_\text{ esc}=50$ km/s).
-Even for $f_\text{ 80}=3\times10^{-5}$ we report that the 80-60 merger rate stands near the bottom of this experimental interval and therefore the astro-primordial BH mergers from MWGCs could represent a possible formation scenario.
-This would correspond to a local overdensity of PBHs in the globular cluster larger than a few.
-However, for an even smaller abundance of PBHs inside GCs, the mixed scenario becomes subdominant as are all the rates of binary mergers involving at least one PBH.
+For $f_\text{ 80}=10^{-4}$, we observe that the 80-60 merger rate stands near the bottom of this experimental interval, and therefore for smaller abundance of PBHs inside GCs the mixed scenario becomes subdominant as are all the rates of binary mergers involving at least one PBH.

 In addition, for large values of $w_\text{ kick}$, the 80-80 merger rate systematically overcomes both the 80-60 and 60-60 rate, as can be seen from Fig.~\ref{Final_results}.
-This is because, as $w_\text{ kick}$ is lowered, the processes B and G dominate over the others as fewer 60s are retained in each cluster.
+This is because, as $w_\text{ kick}$ is increased, the processes B and G dominate over the others as fewer 60s are retained in each cluster.
 This is the origin of the slight increase in the 80-80 merger rate around $w_\text{ kick} \simeq {\cal O}(10^2)$ km/s.
 Since a smaller fraction of $60 M_\odot$ ABHs is retained, the numbers of 60-10 binaries and single 60 are also diminished and the most probable fate of an 80-10 binary is to interact with another 80-10 and likely give an 80-80 pair which then merges.

 We can give a rough estimate of the 80-60 merger rate density for values of $w_\text{ kick}<30$ km/s where the rate is saturated.
 Independently of $w_\text{ kick}$, this scales linearly with the PBH abundance and can be written as